4bh7n4v/OverTheWire/Bandit.md

 Generally passwords of the level is stored at /etc/bandit_pass/bandit20 if we have a permison to read/write we can check them so i used ./bandit20-do cat /etc/bandit_pass/bandit20 to get the password.
 Password: VxCazJaVykI6W36BkBU0mJTCM8rR95XT
 ## Level-21
+The Currunt Directory contain Suconnect file whicah can be excuted when we try to excut the file by `./suconnect` it shows Usage: ./suconnect <portnumber>
+This program will connect to the given port on localhost using TCP.
+If it receives the correct password from the other side, the next password is transmitted back.
+We have to Find the listen port working on the this user using `nmap localhost`.
+these ports are working listening port numbers which are working and not free To connect to the tcp port and send the flag we use `echo "VxCazJaVykI6W36BkBU0mJTCM8rR95XT" | nc -l -p 5555 & ./suconnect 5555` netcat is used to have a listing connection between a port and the device
+here we used 5555 port is not reccomeded to use 5555 we can use any tcp port other thwn which are working password:"NvEJF7oVjkddltPSrdKEFOllh9V1IBcq"
+## Level-22